nearground/nearground.github.io/_posts/2025-08-01-understanding-convchain.md

   {% include figure.liquid path="assets/img/d2-map.jpg.jpg" title="The den of evil!" class="img-fluid rounded z-depth-1" %}
 </div>
 <div class="caption">
-A core memory of my childhood: Diablo II
+A core memory of my childhood: Navigating Diablo II's randomly-generated maps
 </div>

 The technique for creating random patterns is called procedural generation, and my first real introduction to it came, thanks to reddit, through a technique called [Wave Function Collapse](https://github.com/mxgmn/WaveFunctionCollapse), created by Maxim Gumin in like 2016.